bytecodealliance/jco/README.md

 ## Contributing

-See the [Contributing](docs/src/contributing.md) chapter of the jco book.
+See the [Contributing](docs/src/contributing.md) chapter of the Jco book.

 # License